frigus02/RESTer/README.md

 ### Test

-Use either the following command to test just the website locally (when doing this, you might want to include the *rester.mock.js* service, instead of the real *rester.js* service, because the add-on is not available):
+Use either the following command to test just the website locally (when doing this, all requests will be handled by the *rester.mock.js* service, instead of the real *rester.js* service):

     npm run serve